Welcome to the Sports Medicine Homepage

 4. "Insurance Acknowledgement Requirement Form" (REQUIRED)

-- This form verifies that WPI students participating in intercollegiate athletics have the appropriate amount of medical coverage mandated by the NCAA ($90,000).
+- This form verifies that WPI student-athletes participating in intercollegiate athletics have the appropriate amount of medical coverage mandated by the NCAA ($90,000).

 - This document must be signed by the parent or guardian who is the insurance card holder.